jnsbyr/esp8266-intexsbh20/README.md

 }
 ```

+If *mqttUser* is omitted no authentication is used for the MQTT connection and
+*mqttPassword* can also be omitted.

 If *mqttRetain* is omitted the MQTT messages will be published without the
 retained flag set.
 If defined all values except "no" will activate retaining.

 If *firmwareURL* is omitted OTA updates are disabled.

 For *errorLanguage* you can choose between "EN" and "DE".
 If *errorLanguage* is
 omitted, the control panel error code will be used.

 All other config values are mandatory.
 If you get a parsing error in the serial
 monitor when starting the MCU look closely into your config file.
 Maybe you